What Is Mindfulness?

 - avoid getting upset too easily

-- gain self-control
+- gain self-control and self-awareness

 - feel happier and enjoy things more